 cannot write a note excusing a tardy for any reason.

-development, the Dublin Postsecondary Transition Program will not be in session
+the Dublin Postsecondary Transition Program will not be in session on selected

-on selected dates for the 2018-2019 school year.
-Once identified, these program
+dates for the 2019-2020 school year.
+Once identified, these program planning

-planning and staff development dates will be provided to families at the start
+and staff development dates will be provided to families at the start of the

 Dress for Success